 The fisheries authority should be recognised (in legislation or through interagency MoUs) as the lead authority for making final decisions on port entry for foreign vessels are involved in fishing or related activities.
-Other agencies involved with such vessels in port must be obligated to cooperate fully with the fisheries authority to uphold its decisions, including denial of port entry and, when entry is allowed, supporting denial of port use under the circumstances described above and permitting and cooperating in the full process of port inspection as appropriate.
+Other agencies involved with such vessels in port must be obligated to cooperate fully with the fisheries authority to uphold its decisions, including denial of port entry and, when entry is allowed, supporting denial of port use under the circumstances described above and permitting and cooperating in the full process of port inspection as appropriate...

-When a vessel is denied entry into port IOTC PSMR, the port State is required to communicate this decision to the flag State of the vessel and as appropriate and to the extent possible to the coastal State(s) and the IOTC Secretariat.
-(Paragraph 7.3 of IOTC PSMR) It is recommended that the port State keep national agencies in copy of such communication.
+When a vessel is denied entry into port IOTC PSMR, the port State is required to communicate this decision to the flag State of the vessel and as appropriate and to the extent possible to the coastal State(s) and the IOTC Secretariat (Paragraph 7.3 IOTC PSMR).
+It is recommended that the port State keep national agencies in copy of such communications.

-Port authorities that manage vessel entry into port, berthing and provision of port facilities (e.g., refuelling, docking and repairs) must be aware that a decision to deny a vessel entry into port is a legally binding IOTC obligation, and that they are required to conform by refusing port entry if a vessel which has been denied permission to enter port attempts to request directly from port authorities for a pilot or permission to enter port.
+Port authorities that manage vessel entry into port, berthing and provision of port facilities (e.g., refuelling, docking and repairs) must be aware that a decision to deny a vessel entry into port is a legally binding IOTC obligation.
+They are required to conform by refusing port entry if a vessel that has been denied permission to enter port attempts to request a pilot or port entry directly from port authorities.